open/close all folders

 - In Kung Fu Panda, Master Oogway fills this character trope, being the Old Master to Shifu.
 He seems addle-minded until he dies, but the heroes realize at the end he knew exactly what he was doing.
 Afterwards, Shifu takes Oogway's place and plays the role of the Old Master to Po.

 - Doc Hudson hates Lightning in Pixar's Cars.
 However, Lightning discovers that Doc was a famous and successful race car in his day.
-After teaching lessons in driving and humility, Doc eventually becomes his racing coach and helps him in the final race.
+After teaching lessons in driving and humility, Doc eventually becomes his personal racing coach and crew chief and helps him in the final race.

 Films — Live-Action